soumitradev/dwitter-crux/README.md

 I'm trying to make a Twitter clone using Go, GraphQL, and Prisma with a Postgresql backend.

+This fork uses session authentication, and stores sessions in Redis.

+The redis session store has been configured according to [https://redis.io/topics/quickstart](https://redis.io/topics/quickstart), but at port 6420.
+The config and start script files are in the root of this repo.

+I plan to use port 6421 for the redis LRU cache.

 I use `make` to make my workflow easier (no pun intended), the commands are:

 `make run` : Run only the API.
 Don't migrate databases.